ArseniyChern/algorithms/README.md

-# algorithms
+# Algorithms

-A collection of popular and useful algorithms.
+A collection of popular and useful algorithms & data structures coded by hand.